Veal Milanese

 • Pound the veal fillets until 1/4-inch in thickness, then season with salt and pepper.

-• In one bowl, add the flour, in the second bowl, add the whisked eggs, and in the third, mix together the breadcrumbs, panko breadcrumbs, and parmesan cheese.
+• In one bowl, add the flour, in the second bowl, add the whisked eggs, and in the third, mix together the breadcrumbs, panko breadcrumbs, and Parmesan cheese.

 • Dip the veal in the flour, shake off any excess, then the eggs, shake off any excess, then in the parmesan/breadcrumb mixture.
 Press the breadcrumbs and parmesan cheese into the veal so it sticks.
 Repeat the process until all the veal is crumbed.

-• Remove the veal from the pan and place on a wire rack to remove excess oil before serving.
+• Remove the veal from the pan and place it on a wire rack to remove excess oil before serving.

 Notes